How to Prevent Email Communication from Phishing Attacks

 • Appealing to curiosity or greed: Phishing emails sometimes offer enticing deals or exclusive information to lure recipients into clicking on malicious links.

 These tactics are often combined with spoofed sender addresses that appear legitimate (e.g., mimicking a bank’s email address) and malicious attachments or links that can steal personal data, infect devices with malware, or redirect users to fake login pages.
-In case an attack becomes successful and erases your data, you can restore it as long as you take steps to secure your vital files and documents with data backup software.

 The consequences of falling victim to a phishing attack can be severe.
 Here are some potential risks: